qt37t247/Horseshoe-crab-ddRAD/Genotype-climate/readme.md

+# Climate change-driven vulnerability

-# Analytical framework adopting Chen et al., 2022
+The analytical framework is published as Chen et al., 2022

 The analyses are for three Asian horseshoe crab species

-The Mangrove horseshoe crab, CR
+The mangrove horseshoe crab, CR

-The Coastal horseshoe crab, TG
+The coastal horseshoe crab, TG

-The Tri-spine horseshoe crab, TT
+The trispine horseshoe crab, TT

 ## Prepare allele frequency